Is that a gun in your bag? Some want stiffer fines as disruptive passengers hit record - NewsBreak

 Coleman responded that people should realize that they are taking their carry-on bag on a plane.

-“It’s hard for me to believe that everybody that gets caught … forgot they had it,” she said, “and even if they did forget they had it, it’s still an illegal act and we need to treat it as such.”How the child tax credit could cut into your tax return
+“It’s hard for me to believe that everybody that gets caught … forgot they had it,” she said, “and even if they did forget they had it, it’s still an illegal act and we need to treat it as such.”These are your rights when stuck waiting on an airport tarmac

 Atlanta’s Hartsfield-Jackson had more guns detected than any other U.S. airport last year.
 In November, a passenger whose bag was pulled aside for more screening reached into it, and his gun discharged .
 Authorities believe it was an accident, but the incident — involving a convicted felon — set off a panicked melee and closed the busy airport for more than two hours.